Family recognizes first responders who saved their son's life

+That scene was about 5 miles out Booger Hollow Road, not particularly close to anything.

-"I knew that she was going to get tired and I didn't want her to get frustrated and upset that it wasn't working," Hazelwood said Thursday.
-"Just trying to keep her focused and going was was the hardest.
-And not knowing if we had the right address because she didn't actually know the address.
-It was scary."
+“I knew that she was going to get tired and I didn’t want her to get frustrated and upset that it wasn’t working,” Hazelwood said.
+“Just trying to keep her focused and going was the hardest, and not knowing if we had the right address because she didn’t actually know the address.
+It was scary.”

-Floyd County Police Officer Kendall Dollar was also recognized Thursday.
-She was first on the scene and just happened to have an Automated External Defibrillator in her police cruiser and had been trained on how to use it.
+Floyd County police officer Kendall Dollar was the first person on the scene and just happened to have an Automated External Defibrillator in her police cruiser and had been trained on how to use it.

-Doug Swift was with the Redmond EMS paramedic crew that next arrived on the scene and had to shock Wood several more times on the way to the hospital.
+Next came Doug Swift with the Redmond EMS paramedic crew.
+They and had to shock Wood several more times to keep him alive on the way to the hospital.

 “I didn’t want to give up, I didn’t want to quit,” Swift said, fighting back tears himself after meeting some of Wood’s family for the first time Thursday.
 “I kept going as hard as I could go.”